 Sony announces Xperia X range and wearables future

-Sony’s latest Xperia handsets tend towards the mid-range, but it also has its eye on a range of wearable devices as well.
+Sony’s latest Xperia handsets tend towards the mid-range, but it has its eye on a range of wearable devices as well.

 At Mobile World Congress, while rivals Samsung and LG took the stage to announce new high end devices -- the LG G5 and Samsung Galaxy S7/S7 Edge respectively -- Sony instead decided, to work on its core focus and goal, which according to Sony CEO Kazuo Hirai, is "wow".

 Quite what wow looks like, according to Sony, isn’t a phone with features you never use, but instead a device that focuses on the intangible everyday uses for a smartphone.
 That’s why Sony’s pitch at MWC has been around a range of essentially mid-range devices, dubbed the Sony Xperia X series.